 You can store these chocolate protein peanut butter cups in the freezer or the fridge after they have set.

 Freezer: After you let the peanut butter cups set, pop them out of the mold and place them in an airtight container.
 They'll last in the freezer for 3 months.
+Let them thaw in the fridge overnight to enjoy them or on the counter for about 20 minutes.

 Fridge: Store the protein cups in an airtight container in the fridge for 7 days.

-Frequently Asked Questions About Chocolate Protein Peanut Butter Cups
+Chocolate Protein Peanut Butter Cups FAQs

-If you know you'll be eating the peanut butter cups relatively soon you can store these chocolate peanut butter cups in the refrigerator.
+If you know you'll be eating the peanut butter cups relatively soon, you can store these chocolate peanut butter cups in the refrigerator.
 However, they also make a great recipe to have on hand in the freezer for when a chocolate craving strikes

 You can make peanut butter cups with white chocolate chips for a bit of a flavor twist.
 Likewise, you can also opt for keto sugar-free chocolate chips if you want to take the carb content down a little bit.

-Other Protein Powder Recipes You'll Love
+More Protein Powder Recipes You'll Love

 Protein Peanut Butter Cups (dairy-free)